ejasquith/kendal-chess-club/README.md

 ## Libraries

 - The only external library used in this project was [Bootstrap](https://getbootstrap.com/), which I used only to create a dropdown hamburger nav menu, which was impossible to do using only HTML and CSS.
+    - Bootstrap also included some basic global styling rules, such as line breaks between \<p> tags.

 # Credits